-Permitted Uses, uses requiring a Conditional Use Permit, and prohibited uses within Carson Marketplace The Boulevards at South Bay are provided in the following table.
+Permitted Uses, uses requiring a Conditional Use Permit, and prohibited uses within The Boulevards at South Bay are provided in the following table.
 This matrix organizes potential uses within each Development District.
 Those uses not specifically listed in the table are subject to review based on the consistency with the purpose and intent of the land use categories and are subject to the Interpretation procedure of Section 9172.24 of the Carson Municipal Code (CMC).
 The following additional special provisions apply:

-- A. Any single proposed retail store with more than 100,000 square feet (whether contained in one or more buildings) which devote more than 8% 10% of their floor area to non-taxable goods excluding services such as pharmacy or optician, shall be permitted upon approval of a Conditional Use Permit pursuant to Section 9172.23 of the Carson Municipal Code.
-This requirement shall not apply to discount membership stores, wholesale clubs or other establishments selling primarily bulk merchandise and charging membership dues. - B. A conditional use permit shall be required for any proposed residential use north of Del Amo Boulevard and within 300 feet of the freeway pavement edge.
+- A. Any single proposed retail store with more than 100,000 square feet (whether contained in one or more buildings) which devote more than 10% of their floor area to non-taxable goods excluding services such as pharmacy or optician, shall be permitted upon approval of a Conditional Use Permit pursuant to Section 9172.23 of the Carson Municipal Code.
+This requirement shall not apply to discount membership stores, wholesale clubs or other establishments selling primarily bulk merchandise and charging membership dues. - B. A conditional use permit shall be required for any proposed residential use north of Del Amo Boulevard and within 300 feet of the freeway pavement edge. - C. Upon identifying and constructing within all building areas, the allowed number of units and/or square footage will be reduced to that built plus 10% additional square footage or units, provided the number of residential units does not exceed 1550. - D. When the Development Agreement expires on March 21, 2021, any development proposed for the 168 acres, known as the Boulevards at South Bay, shall be subject to environmental review pursuant to the California Environmental Quality Act.